AlexBHarley/deepstream.io-website/README.md

 ##### `npm start`

-Runs the static site genrator (metalsmith).
+Runs the static site generator (metalsmith).

 After generation the process will terminate.

 ##### `npm run serve`

+Runs a webserver via browser-sync, which serves the data in `dist`.
-Runs metalsmith, serve the files via browser-sync and open your browser.
+Afterwards open [localhost:3000](http://localhost:3000) in your browser.

-It might take a while until all pages are generated.

-So you see an error in your browser, just wait some seconds and refresh the page.

 ##### `npm run sync`

-Deletes all the synced directories of `ds-docs` in `src` and do a fresh copy from the origin repository (checkout out localy).
+Deletes all the synced directories of `ds-docs` in `src` and do a fresh copy from the origin repository (checkouted out locally).

 ##### `npm run watch`

-You still need to run `npm run serve` once and keep the process alive.
+You __must__ run `npm run serve` before and keep the process alive.
-The watch command will just execute `npm start` each time some file was changed.
-Unfortunately browser-sync will not refresh your browser automatically, so you need to do it by yourself after some seconds, until the `npm start` finished within the watcher.
+Whenever a file was changed and the regeneration is done your browser will refresh the page automatically.

 ##### BEEP MODE